 SPE presented its moldmaker and mold designer of the year awards to Harry Raimondi of Bales Metal Surface Solutions (Downer’s Grove, Illinois) and Chris Hanes of Micro Mold Company Inc. and Plastikos Inc. (Erie, Pennsylvania).

-The Society of Plastics Engineers (SPE) honored the winners of its annual Mold Maker and Mold Designer of the Year awards in full view of attendees on the first day of Amerimold.
-This year, Harry Raimondi, technical services manager for Bales Metal Surface Solutions, accepted the award for Mold Maker of the Year, which is sponsored by DME Corp., and Chris Hanes, engineering manager for Micro Mold and Plastikos, took home the Mold Designer of the Year title, which is sponsored by Progressive Components International Corp.
+The Society of Plastics Engineers, Inc. (SPE) honored the winners of its annual Mold Maker and Mold Designer of the Year awards in full view of attendees on the first day of Amerimold.
+This year, Harry Raimondi, technical services manager for Bales Metal Surface Solutions, accepted the award for Mold Maker of the Year, which is sponsored by DME/Milacron, and Chris Hanes, engineering manager for Micro Mold and Plastikos, Inc., took home the Mold Designer of the Year title, which is sponsored by Progressive Components International Corp.
 In addition to each receiving plaques, a $500 scholarship award will be donated in the name of each winner to the trade-related schools or programs of their choosing.